California county routes in zone G: G5

-County Route G5, more often referred to as Foothill Expressway, is a 4 lane, 7.24 mi long, northwest–southeast route in Santa Clara County.
-G5 connects Palo Alto, California to the Silicon Valley proper closely paralleling I-280 through the lower Santa Cruz Mountains foothills.
-This route is part of the Santa Clara County expressway system.
-The speed limit for much of Foothill Expressway is 45 mph.
+County Route G5 (CR G5), more often referred to as Foothill Expressway, is a 4-lane, 7.24 mi long, northwest–southeast route in Santa Clara County, California, United States.
+It connects Palo Alto to the Silicon Valley proper closely paralleling Interstate 280 through the lower Santa Cruz Mountains foothills.
+CR G5 is part of the Santa Clara County expressway system.
+The speed limit for Foothill Expressway is 45 MPH.

 Route description

-G5 begins at its southeastern end at I-280 in Cupertino, California.
+CR G5 begins at its southeastern end at I-280 in Cupertino, California.
 It proceeds northwest directly east of I-280 making it a viable alternative route for short trips between Cupertino and Palo Alto.
 The road is a four-lane expressway along its entire route.
 Access is generally limited to major intersections that are governed by traffic lights except for an interchange at Fremont Avenue, which the interchange also provides access to Miramonte Avenue and Loyola Drive.
-G5 travels through several affluent neighborhoods in Los Altos before reaching its northern terminus at the intersection with Page Mill Road (G3).
+CR G5 travels through several affluent neighborhoods in Los Altos before reaching its northern terminus at the intersection with Page Mill Road (CR G3).
 The physical road continues north as Junipero Serra Boulevard and passes the back entrances to Stanford University.
+In the south, the road continues past Foothill Boulevard onto Stevens Canyon Road, a winding mountain road that passes by a rock quarry and several open space preserves.

 History

 G5 was designated in 1962 and is currently signed its entire length.
 The route was built upon the right-of-way for the Los Altos branch of the Peninsular Railway.
 The buildings along the route at Loyola Corners in Los Altos are historical railroad station buildings.

-In 1970 one of the first scientifically designed noise barriers in the nation was conceived for Foothill Expressway in a study overseen by the Santa Clara County Public Works Department using Sunnyvale consultant ESL Inc.
+In 1970, one of the first scientifically designed noise barriers in the nation was conceived for Foothill Expressway in a study overseen by the Santa Clara County Public Works Department using Sunnyvale consultant ESL Inc.

+In 2021, Route G5 saw one of its only major expansions from since it was first built; the section of Foothill between San Antonio Road and El Monte Avenue was widened from 4 lanes to 6, complete with removal of the dedicated right-turn ramps and installation of new traffic signals.
+This section of CR G5 often sees heavy commuter traffic, particularly from motorists accessing I-280 from San Antonio Road via El Monte.